davidwhitney/deployd-micro/README.md

 - On the target server, install deployd.watchman.
 - On the target server, configure deployd to point to your package source, perhaps a network share.
+- Optionally install deployd.mothership on a deployment server with the watchman installs set to autoregister.

 - Add a build step at the end of your build calling deployd-package to package your asset.
 - Add a build step to copy your package to your package location.